Newbie - Bitcoin is hard to obtain

 Earn Bitcoin with selling your products/services, online or in physical shop

-Be paid in Bitcoin using Bitwage.com or others similar
+Be paid directly in Bitcoin or using Bitwage.com or others similar

 Buying Bitcoin from an exchange